 To find out more please visit www.waywardminstrels.com or http://www.facebook.com/waywardminstrels

-Our North Turramurra locals Alex and Megan Cronin along with soprano Myfanwy Dibben have performed the last 2 years at St Ives and will be performing at the feast with members of Celtic band Green Jam.
+Our North Turramurra locals Alex and Megan Cronin along with soprano Myfanwy Dibben have performed for the last 2 years at St Ives.

 Pastance came together in 1993 to perform Mediaeval and Renaissance music.
 Pastance has performed for the early music fraternity but also for a wide range of audiences, from folk festivals and formal concerts to schools, corporate feasts and open air markets.